 The Comprehensive Plan designates this site as Medium Density Mixed Residential.
 These areas have been developed or are planned for small-lot single-family detached and single-family attached (duplexes and townhomes) neighborhoods, where commercial and service uses might be finely mixed within residential uses or located nearby along collector and arterial streets.
 Mixed-use buildings containing residential and non-residential uses and multi-family dwellings could be appropriate under special circumstances.
 Attractive green and open spaces are important for these areas and should be incorporated.
 Open space development (also known as cluster development) is encouraged, which provides for grouping of residential properties on a development site to use the extra land for open space or recreation.
 Like the Low Density Mixed Residential designation, the intent is to have innovative residential building types and allow creative subdivision designs that promote neighborhood cohesiveness, walkability, connected street grids, community green spaces, and the protection of environmental resources or sensitive areas (i.e. trees and floodplains).
-Residential building types such as zero lot-line development in these areas could be around 20 dwelling units per acre.
+Residential building types such as zero lot-line development should be considered as well as other new single-family residential forms.
+The gross density of development in these areas could be around 20 dwelling units per acre.
 Commercial uses would be expected to have an intensity equivalent to a Floor Area Ratio of at least 0.4, although the City does not measure commercial intensity in that way.